ShannaSmith/benevolence/README.md

 # Benevolence
 <br>

-<p>This web app allows you to add special occasions to your calendar, set reminders, and create a plan for your beneolent act.
+<p>This web app allows you to add special occasions to your calendar, set reminders, and create a plan for your benevolent act.
 Allowing
 you to exhibit the quality of being well-meaning.

 ## 🎯 Objective